Coronavirus News and Announcements

 - Text NJCOVID to 898-211 (NJ Department of Health)

 Wantage Township will continue to allow Woodbourne Park to stay open as long as social distance rules are followed.
 Please remind your family that if groups of people are seen together at the park, we will have to close Woodbourne.
 Maintain six feet apart from all walkers — for your safety and theirs.
-Playground areas will reopen on July 2 at 9 a.m.
+Playground areas are open.
 All organized sports and group activities are not to be held until further notice.
 While we encourage our residents to get outside and exercise, please remember when at the parks to be safe.
 Best practice requires maintaining at least a six-foot distance between yourself and others.

 NJ Senate - Office of Senator Steven Oroho

 What's closed?
 What are the signs and symptoms?
 Who should be tested?
 Click to download the NJ Dept. of Health's COVID-19 Frequently Asked Questions.

 Emergency Home Food Delivery

 Those in need of emergency home food delivery should contact NORWESCAP Pathways 2 Prosperity at 973-862-6680 (note that the caller will need to leave a message; calls are being returned off site) The service is being extended to those who do not have the capacity to leave their homes in order to purchase food themselves.
 Food is being delivered on Tuesday every week, and will only be dropped off curbside.
 Food will not be brought into the home under any circumstance at this time.
 A complete list of food pantries and current human service provider offerings can be found on the County website and are updated daily.